 CSDDD: The EU Parliament in 2023 agreed to enact the CSDDD, which will affect 4,000 non-EU and 12,800 EU companies.
 The CSDDD is focused on ensuring companies are doing their due diligence across their supply chains.
 It will require companies to identify and mitigate negative human rights and environmental impacts in their value chains.
 However, companies are not expected to comply with the CSDDD until 2030.

 In addition to the growing number of regulations, the array of ESG and climate standards are all beginning to coalesce around the International Sustainability Standards Board’s (ISSB) standards for climate and sustainability.
 Including scope 3 in the ISSB standards, coupled with their likely global adoption, will mean that every large company will eventually be looking for emissions data from their suppliers and likely other ESG metrics in the future.

-As large companies commit to their own emissions reduction targets, they’re increasingly mandating that suppliers align with their own goals.
+As large companies commit to their own ESG targets, they’re increasingly mandating that suppliers align with their own goals.
 This isn’t entirely new, as Supplier Responsibility Programs and Supplier Code of Conduct guidelines have been the standard for some time.
-While such programs have historically focused more on the governance side of ESG, e.g., sourcing, pricing, and business ethics, increasingly explicit emissions reduction targets are being included in supply chain partner requirements.
-Companies that once engaged only a pilot group of key suppliers or those that pose the greatest material risk to financials or brand, if their emissions are not quantified and managed, are now asking for 100% supplier compliance.
+While such programs have historically focused more on the governance side of ESG, e.g., sourcing, pricing, and business ethics, increasingly explicit emissions reduction targets and other ESG targets are being included in supply chain partner requirements.
+Companies that once engaged only a pilot group of key suppliers or those that pose the greatest material risk to financials or brand if their emissions are not quantified and managed, are now driving towards 100% supplier compliance.

 Disclaimer: Good.Lab does not provide tax, legal, or accounting advice through this website.
 Our goal is to provide timely, research-informed material prepared by subject-matter experts and is for informational purposes only.
 All external references are linked directly in the text to trusted third-party sources.